-Losing My Sight to Age-Related Macular Degeneration (AMD)
+Losing My Eyesight to Age-Related Macular Degeneration (AMD)

 I am losing my vision to a thief called AMD, or age-related macular degeneration.
 I am the third generation in my family and the youngest to be diagnosed with AMD.
 I was diagnosed at the age of 52.
 There is no treatment for this thief that is stealing my vision—no magic pills, no surgical cure, no action I can take to stop the thief.
 At best, I can fight to slow him down but in the end, he will win.